aka-sh19/todo-list/README.md

 ### Clean and Responsive UI

 The application's user interface is designed to be clean and intuitive, ensuring a pleasant user experience on different devices and screen sizes.

+### Deployment
+This project is deployed to Render, and you can see it live at: https://todo-list-h7zk.onrender.com